pichim/PM2_PES_Board_Example/README.md

 # Using the PES-Board with power On and hardware running while connected to your computer happens at your own risk

+# Under now circumstances leave the battery charger connected to the PES-Board when using the PES-Board of having it connected to your computer

+- FastPWM default pwm period is 50 mus

 ## Accounts

 It is recommendet that you use your private E-mail address to set up accounts on Mbed and on GitHub.